TwoRavens/raven-metadata-service/docs/source/structure_of_JSON_output.rst

 .. note::

-    - Except for **invalid**, for all numeric calculations, missing values are ignored.
+    - Except **invalid** block, for all numeric calculations, missing values are ignored.
     - For non-numeric values, summary statistics such as **median** and **mean** are set to `"NA"`.
     For example: